premsai08/attendance_management_system/README.md

 - Error_3: If you see some weird plugin errors run this command in terminal it will reset the plugin cache.
 > **flutter clean && flutter pub get**

-- if these doesn't help you, you can always contact us with the issue information 😃.

 ## Features
 - [x] Attendance management with ease